CM-Well/CM-Well/docs/DevGuide.DosAndDonts.md

 Several types of RDF notation support **blank nodes** (also known as **bnodes**;  resources represented by blank nodes are also called **anonymous resources**).
 These are RDF nodes that have no defined URI. (see the [Wikipedia Blank Node entry](https://en.wikipedia.org/wiki/Blank_node) to learn more.)
 It's possible to define a temporary ID for the node such as **x**.
 However, such temporary identifiers are limited in scope only to a serialization of a particular RDF graph.

-While supported in certain notations (RDF/XML, RDFa, Turtle, N3, N-Triples, and RDFa) and providing short term convenience for defining complex structures and for protecting sensitive information from browser access, as a rule **using blank nodes is considered bad practice when working with large linked data stores like CM-Well, and is therefore discouraged**.
+While supported in certain notations (RDF/XML, RDFa, Turtle, N3 and N-Triples) and providing short term convenience for defining complex structures and for protecting sensitive information from browser access, as a rule **using blank nodes is considered bad practice when working with large linked data stores like CM-Well, and is therefore discouraged**.
 Best practice for linked data is to produce reusable, permanent URIs for objects.

 Disadvantages of using blank nodes include: